maniotrix/offline-ai-assistant/karna-python-backend/inference/cortex_vision/chatgpt_test_README.md

 - **Browser Dependencies**: Requires Chrome browser with specific configuration
 - **Visual Changes**: UI updates to ChatGPT may require regenerating the task schema with TaskSchemaGenerator
+- **Theme Sensitivity:** The visual recognition relies on patch matching.
+Accuracy may decrease significantly if the task schema was generated (trained) on one UI theme (e.g., light mode) and executed on a different theme (e.g., dark mode).
+For best results, regenerate the task schema using screenshots from the target theme if issues occur.
+Tested and chatted perefectly for more than 1 hour on light theme without any issues.
+- **Error Handling:** The script assumes a smooth interaction flow.
+It does not currently handle unexpected interruptions like CAPTCHA checks (e.g., "Cloudflare verify you are human"), network errors prompting a retry, or other conversational UI pop-ups/errors that might appear on the ChatGPT website.
+Such events will likely cause the automation to fail.
+Future versions aim to incorporate more robust error handling and performance optimizations.
 - **Performance Overhead**: Vision-based detection is more resource-intensive than traditional web automation
 - **Platform Specificity**: Some operations (particularly file clipboard operations) are Windows-specific